The Kinds of Monsters I Used to Date

 He was fired for misconduct at work four months later.
 During all of this I started to switch career paths, but stayed with the same company.
 Stayed in the same building as him.
 I spent nearly a month on friends’ couches, with my suitcase and my cat.
 I was a zombie trying different combinations of SSRIs for the first time in my life.
 It’s remarkable, I think, that I did not get fired for performance issues.

 The man I dated after the alcoholic co-worker was a former gang member.
 I still refer to him as the most conventionally attractive guy I’ve ever dated in my life.
 He was fascinating.
 He knew every man on every street corner in his neighborhood.
 He had stories and scars — a long, white slash mark from a knife fight on his lower abdomen made my jaw drop the first time I saw him naked.
 It was above the “BROOKLYN” tattoo arched over his abs.
 After his mother got sick with cancer, he’d left his old life.
-He started to take up boxing.
+He took up boxing.
 He traveled to Europe once, to box on a sponsor’s dime.
 He had a six-pack.
 I will never in my fat fucking life get to date a man with a six-pack ever again.
 His trapezoid muscles were mesmerizing.
 He looked like a Costco Trevor Noah.
 He was hot!
 I dated a hot man!
 We were not exclusive.
 We dated for six months, and we said we were both fine being non-exclusive, as long as we were honest.
 I was honest first.
 He became cold and distant.

 The next time we saw each other after I was honest, he handed me a drink.
 I didn’t want it, because I’d already had a drink at a bar with my co-workers.
-I still rarely like to drink to excess — a by-product of living with an alcoholic.
+I still rarely like to drink to excess — a byproduct of living with an alcoholic.
 I resisted, and he joked, “It’s not like I put something in it, damn girl.”
 I eyed him and downed the drink and sometime later, I was asleep.
 I woke up and he was sodomizing me.
 I woke up again and he was still sodomizing me.
 I did not panic.
 I did not wonder what was going on.
 I did not think anything.
 It was like I could only passively observe.
 I woke up again, and it was light out, and he was asleep, and I ran to the bathroom to puke.
 I had two drinks that night, over the course of four hours.
 It felt like I was draped in a blanket made of cement.

 I walked into his kitchen to pour myself a glass of water.
 On the kitchen counter was a piece of plastic attached to a key ring.
 It was a cylinder, with a rounded bottom.
 The rounded bottom was covered in white powder residue.
 I stared at it, and I remembered what happened in the middle of the night, and I realized I could feel what happened in the middle of the night.
 But there was no way it happened like that.
 We had been sleeping together for months.
 I willingly gave my body to him several nights a week.
 There was no way it happened.
 He was hot.
 He could fuck anyone.

 Later, when he was cooking us breakfast, I pretended to find the keychain for the first time.
 I asked him what the powder was, and he said we’d snorted Xanax the night before.
 I knew it wasn’t true.
 I told him I had not snorted Xanax.
-He said “Are you sure?
+He said, “Are you sure?
 I did.
 I thought I offered you some?”

 I brought up what happened in the middle of the night.
 He often woke me up with sex, except it also so often felt like he was trying to have sex with my sleeping body.
 (It’s easy to ignore what you do not understand.)
 This was different.
 He denied part of it.
 He denied the parts involved in it.
 I said, lightly, as if it were a joke, as if I were treading water full of sharks and laughing lightly was the only thing keeping me afloat, that it was my body.
 I know what’s my vagina and what’s my asshole.
 He shrugged it off.
 I did too for weeks.
 He was so hot.
 I am so homely and fat.